 When you set up a charitable gift annuity, you can choose to receive income payments for both beneficiaries at the same time, or you can structure it so that payments to the second beneficiary begin only after the death of the primary beneficiary.
 After the death of the second income beneficiary, the charity receives the remaining value of the annuity.

 You can fund a charitable gift annuity with an irrevocable donation of cash, publicly traded securities, or other assets, such as real estate, art, or collectibles.
 Your donation may earn you an immediate partial tax deduction.
-The exact amount of your deduction will be based on the number of beneficiaries, their ages at the time of the gift, their life expectancies, and the anticipated income stream they will receive from the annuity.
+The exact amount of your deduction will be based on several factors: the number of beneficiaries; their ages at the time of the gift and their life expectancies; the anticipated income stream beneficiaries will receive from the annuity; and the prevailing rate at the time of the gift as determined by the IRS, which will be used to value the annuity.

-Donating appreciated securities—rather than cash—to a charitable gift annuity can also help you reduce your capital gains liability while securing a future income stream.
-Keep in mind, however, that no matter what type of asset you donate to establish a charitable gift annuity, the income you receive from the annuity will be treated as either a return of capital or be subject to federal and state income tax.
+Donating appreciated securities—rather than cash—to a charitable gift annuity can also help you minimize your capital gains liability while securing a future income stream.
+No matter what type of asset you donate to establish a charitable gift annuity, the income you receive from the annuity will be treated as either a return of capital or be subject to federal and state income tax.
+Charities will issue a form 1099-R to help determine how the capital gains taxes should be treated.

 Key benefits of charitable gift annuities